 A core component is a basic, reusable building block that contains information representing a business concept.Some examples of core components for parts of a purchase order are "Date of Purchase Order," "Sales Tax," and "Total Amount."

-he actual information communicated as part of a business transaction.
-A message will contain multiple layers.
+Business messages are the actual information communicated as part of a business transaction.
+A message contains multiple layers.
 At the outside layer, an actual communication protocol must be used (such as HTTP or SMTP).
 SOAP is an ebXML recommendation as an envelope for a message "payload."
 Other layers may deal with encryption or authentication.

 MSI is an application interface for business applications to invoke ebXML message handler functionality for sending and receiving messages.
 Similar to ODBC, JDBC, and other abstract service interfaces, it exposes the message handler functionality as a defined set of APIs for business application developers.

-MHS has basic services, such as ebXML message header processing, ebXML message header parsing, security services, reliable messaging services, message packing, and error handling.
+An MHS includes has basic services such as ebXML message header processing, ebXML message header parsing, security services, reliable messaging services, message packing, and error handling.

 MTI is designed to send ebXML messages over a variety of network and application-level communication protocols.
-The transport interface transforms ebXMLspecific data to other forms carried by network services and protocols.
-This involves a complete exchange between two parties, piggybacking on top of existing protocols in the network stack.
+The transport interface transforms ebXML specific data to other forms carried by network services and protocols.
+It involves a complete exchange between two parties, piggybacking on top of existing protocols in the network stack.